A new proof of the analyticity of the electronic density of molecules: Introduction.

 As one can see in \cite{kmsw,ms}, the above method works in a larger framework.
 So do Theorem~\ref{th-anal} and our proof.
 For instance, we do not need the positivity of the charges $Z_k$, the fact that $E\leq E_0$, and the precise form of the Coulomb interaction.
 We do not use the self-adjointness (or the symmetry) of the operator $H$.
 We could replace in \eqref{eq:hamiltonien} each $-\Delta _{x_j}$ by $|i\nabla _{x_j}+A(x)|^2$, where $A$ is a suitable, analytic, magnetic vector potential.
 We could also add a suitable, analytic exterior potential.

 Let us now compare our proof with the one in \cite{fhhs1,fhhs2}.
-Here we only use classical arguments of elliptic regularity.
-In \cite{fhhs1,fhhs2}, the elliptic regularity is essentially replaced by some H\"older continuity regularity result on $\psi$.
-The authors introduced an adapted, smartly chosen variable w.r.t.\ which they can differentiate $\psi$.
+Here we use known arguments of elliptic regularity (cf. \cite{h1}).
+This is also the case in \cite{fhhs1,fhhs2}.
+In those papers however, the authors directly show the regularity of $\psi$ in some appropriate directions and use it in the formula for $\rho$ with the help of a smartly chosen partition of unity.
 Here the $x$-dependent change of variables produces regularity with respect to $x$.
 As external tools, we only exploit basic facts of pseudodifferential calculus, the rest being elementary.
-In \cite{fhhs1,fhhs2}, a general, involved regularity result from the literature on ``PDE'' is an important ingredient of the arguments.
-We believe that, in spirit, the two proofs are similar.
-The shortness and the relative simplicity of the new proof is due to the clever method borrowed from \cite{hu, kmsw}, which transforms the singular potential $V_1$ in an analytic function with values in $\cB_1$.
+We believe that, in spirit, the two proofs are similar. \\ We note that the clever method borrowed from \cite{hu, kmsw}, which transforms the singular potential $V_1$ in an analytic function with values in $\cB_1$, allows us to treat the regularity problem with known technics of elliptic regularity.

 {\bf Acknowledgment:} The author is supported by the french ANR grant ``NONAa'' and by the european GDR ``DYNQUA''.
 He thanks Vladimir Georgescu, Sylvain Golénia, Hans-Henrik Rugh, and Mathieu Lewin, for stimulating discussions.